BetterDayHealth/BetterDay-ReactAssessment/README.md

 1. Choose a patient from the list.
 2. Preview all patient profile data.
 3. Press edit to load the form with patient data.
-4. Provide a "Save" button that updates the data to the `api/data.json` file.
+4. Provide a "Save" button that updates data to the `api/data.json` file.

 ## Requirements